mopidy/mopidy/README.rst

 **Mopidy is hackable**

-Mopidy's extension support and Python, JSON-RPC, and JavaScript APIs makes Mopidy perfect for building your own hacks.
+Mopidy's extension support and Python, JSON-RPC, and JavaScript APIs make Mopidy perfect for building your own hacks.
 In one project, a Raspberry Pi was embedded in an old cassette player.
 The buttons and volume control are wired up with GPIO on the Raspberry Pi, and is used to control playback through a custom